-- Production of the targeting vector (knockout/-in construct) for the homologous recombination - In vitro enzyme-mediated or non-enzyme-mediated gene targeting in ES cells (originally mainly in ES cells of the inbred strain 129) that results in the heterozygous or homozygous homologous recombination in the selected mutant cell clones - Hormonal super-ovulation of donor animals (e.g., BALB/c or C57BL/6 inbred mice, for to use the coat colour as a marker for transgenesis in the offspring) - Mating to fertile males - Breeding control - Preparation of blastocysts from the uterus - In vitro injection of the genetically modified ES cell clones into blastocysts (alternative: cocultivation of homologously recombined ES cells and embryos after removal of the zona pellucida [aggregation]) - Transfer of the injected (or aggregated) embryos into pseudo-pregnant recipients (foster mothers) - Analysis of the offspring of the recipients for transgenesis - Breeding of transgenic lines - Genotypic and phenotypic characterization of the transgenic lines
+- Production of the targeting vector (knockout/-in construct) for the homologous recombination - In vitro enzyme-mediated or non-enzyme-mediated gene targeting in ES cells (originally mainly in ES cells of the inbred strain 129) that results in the heterozygous or homozygous homologous recombination in the selected mutant cell clones - Hormonal super-ovulation of donor animals (e.g., BALB/c or C57BL/6 inbred mice, for to use the coat colour as a marker for transgenesis in the offspring) - Mating to fertile males - Breeding control - Preparation of blastocysts from the uterus - In vitro injection of the genetically modified ES cell clones into blastocysts (alternative: co-cultivation of homologously recombined ES cells and embryos after removal of the zona pellucida [aggregation]) - Transfer of the injected (or aggregated) embryos into pseudo-pregnant recipients (foster mothers) - Analysis of the offspring of the recipients for transgenesis - Breeding of transgenic lines - Genotypic and phenotypic characterization of the transgenic lines homologously recombined ES cells.

-A low percentage of the offspring of the recipients is transgenic.
-The transgenic animals (founders = F0 animals) are chimeras; they consist of non-transgenic cells derived from the cells of the blastocyst and of transgenic cells derived from the injected (or aggregated), homologously recombined ES cells.
 Certain combinations of the genetic backgrounds of ES cells and blastocysts are described to yield an increased chance that the homologously recombined ES cells participate in the germ cell development (germ line chimerism).
-ES cells and blastocysts are used from different mouse strains or mouse lines harbouring different coat colours (originally mainly ES cells of the inbred strain 129 and blastocysts e.g. of the inbred strain C57BL/6) that allows the use of the coat colour for identifying transgenic as well as transgenic cells (and both cell populations contribute to the development of the coat).
-In addition, the offspring of the recipients are molecular genetically analyzed for transgenesis.
+ES cells and blastocysts are used from different mouse strains or mouse lines harbouring different coat colours (originally mainly ES cells of the inbred strain 129 and blastocysts e.g. of the inbred strain C57BL/6) that allows the use of the coat colour for identifying transgenic offspring.
+Chimeras show both coat colours in the case that they are derived from non-transgenic as well as transgenic cells (and both cell populations contribute to the development of the coat).
+In addition, the offspring of the recipients are molecular genetically analysed for transgenesis.
 The transgene locus reflects the desired mutation that was verified in the ES cell clones chosen for the injection or aggregation.